 Molly brings more than 10 years of non-profit development work to Mainspring.
 She previously served as Regional Director of Development at Pursuant, a Dallas-based full-service fundraising firm that works with non-profits.
 Molly also worked at her alma mater, Arkansas State University, in both alumni and development.

-In the position of Advancement Coordinator, Molly coordinates the integration of Mainspring’s fundraising, marketing and communications programs.
+In the position of Communications Coordinator, Molly coordinates the integration of Mainspring’s fundraising, marketing and communications programs.

 In her spare time, Molly is busy with her children, Kate and Eli, and husband Randy.